osxmidi/LinVst/README.md

 Installs lin-vst-server.exe and lin-vst-server.exe.so to /usr/bin and installs linvst.so to /vst in the source code folder

-(also installs lin-vst-server32.exe and lin-vst-server32.exe.so to /usr/bin for 32 bit vst support)

-Makefile-embed6432 and Makefile-6432 build a LinVst version that autodetects and automatically runs both 64 bit vst's and 32 bit vst's.

-Makefile-embed6432 and Makefile-embed are for the host embedded window option.
+Makefile-embed is for the host embedded window option.

-Makefile-embed6432-rt (host embedded window) has real time audio support which may help with some latency issues.
+Makefile-embed-rt (host embedded window) has real time audio support which may help with some latency issues.

 Makefile-rt (standalone window) has real time audio support which may help with some latency issues.